Universities and Colleges

 In a knowledge-based economy such as Toronto's, learning continues beyond graduation.
 The city’s post-secondary schools offer a wide variety of specialized learning, continuing education, executive-level graduate degrees, research programs, and part-time studies throughout the year.

 Like all Canadians, Torontonians deeply value education, which has led to the development of a skilled, knowledgeable and highly competitive talent pool.
-The quality and variety of Toronto's post-secondary institutions mean that local students don't have far to travel to access academic excellence.
+The quality and variety of Toronto's post-secondary institutions mean that local students don't have far to travel to achieve academic excellence.

 Businesses in Toronto likewise don't have far to look for well-educated staff from the annual output of thousands of specialized graduates with the diverse skills and talent they need to be successful.